Are you interested in finance?

 What should I be doing over sophomore summer?
 What if I can’t get an internship?

 Relevant summer experience is critical to showing an interest in and commitment to a career in finance.
 However, internships can often be hard for sophomores to obtain, especially when they’re competing against juniors with more knowledge and skills.
 Any opportunities that provide you with the chance to cultivate relevant knowledge and skills can be valuable.
-For example, exposure to financial statements and spreadsheets can be helpful if you’re interested in investment banking.
+For example, exposure to financial statements, models, and spreadsheets — through Wall Street Prep or a basic Accounting101 class — can be helpful if you’re interested in investment banking.
 A fast-paced environment with client-facing responsibilities can be useful if you’re interested in sales and trading.
 The emphasis should be on the nature of the work rather than the environment or industry in which it’s being done.

 Will studying abroad affect my chances of getting interviews during my junior year?